cncf/wg-serverless/workflow/spec/spec.md

             }
         }
     },
-    "required": ["name", "type", "eventActions"]
+    "required": ["name", "type", "eventsActions"]
 }
 ```

 </p>
 </details>

-Event state consumes events from different event sources and defines one or more
+Event state waits for events from different event sources and defines one or more actions to performed when
-actions to be performed.
+those events are received.

-#### <a name="eventstate-consume"></a> Event State: Consume Definitions
+#### <a name="eventstate-consume"></a> Event State: Events Action

 | Parameter | Description | Type | Required |
 | --- | --- | --- | --- |